Death benefit coverage

 Will my beneficiary(ies) have to pay estate tax on the death benefit proceeds?

-If the beneficiaries are persons other than the spouse or children under the age of 21, then they will be liable for estate tax.
+In all other cases, estate tax will be due on the plan proceeds.
 The tax will be determined in accordance with the rate applicable in the decedent’s place of residence.

 Estate tax will also be due if your group insurance plan was pledged to obtain a mortgage loan.